 Santa Cruz's Chaminade Resort is home to this year's party on Saturday 28th starting at 5 pm and ending at 8:30 pm.
 Get to taste great local brews, eat some great brats, listen and dance to great blues music and get in some boos as you celebrate this Halloween.
 This event includes an adult costume festival.

 The Bay Area Discovery Museum is home to the fun for all ages Goblin Jamboree each year.
-Happening on both Friday the 27th and Saturday the 28th, it features pony rids, glow-in-the-dark trains, a broom obstacle course, and so much more for everyone to enjoy.
+Happening on both Saturday the 20th and Sunday the 21st, it features pony rids, glow-in-the-dark trains, a broom obstacle course, and so much more for everyone to enjoy.